mabbts/Aviation-Milestone2-Project/README.md

 # Milestone II: Big Data Project

 Welcome to the **Milestone II** repository, a project for the SIADS 696 course at the University of Michigan.
-This project explores **big data concepts and applications**, focusing on aviation data from the **OpenSky Network**.
+This project explores **Supervised Learning and Unsupervised Learning**, focusing on aviation data from the **OpenSky Network**.

 ## Project Overview